Fractional Executives: The CFO, COO & CAO Guide for Mid-Market

 - Fractional CFO: Manages financial planning, reporting, fundraising, and cash flow.
 Common in companies scaling from $5M to $50M where a full-time CFO is not yet justified.

 - Fractional COO: Owns operations, process improvement, and scaling infrastructure.
 Often brought in during rapid growth phases or when operational complexity outpaces internal leadership.
+See our complete fractional COO guide.

 - Fractional CMO: Leads marketing strategy, brand positioning, and go-to-market execution.
 Common in B2B companies navigating market shifts or launching new products.

 - Fractional CAO (Chief Automation Officer): Governs automation strategy, tech stack decisions, and Revenue Per Employee improvements.
 A newer role emerging as mid-market companies face growing operational debt from disconnected systems and manual processes.
+Learn more in our fractional CAO explainer.

 2. Why the Fractional Executive Model Has Exploded